Updated November 9, 2023

 The following will help clarify or avoid pitfalls within the ERC regulations.

-On September 14, 2023, the IRS announced a moratorium on processing new ERC claims through the end of 2023.
-This is in response to aggressive marketing scams that have arisen through TV, radio, texts, mail (ads that look like official government letters), phone calls, and social media.
+On September 14, 2023, the IRS announced a moratorium on processing new ERC claims through at least the end of 2023 (the IRS has not set a definitive end date).
+The moratorium was in response to aggressive marketing scams that have arisen through TV, radio, texts, mail (ads that look like official government letters), phone calls, and social media.

 The IRS is also collaborating with the Justice Department to combat fraud, safeguard against abuse and protect businesses from predatory marketing tactics.